wildlyclassyprince/data-playground/simple_classification/README.md

 # Simple Classification

-In this repository, we demonstrate the simplicity involved with classifying data using Pyton's `sci-kit learn` library.
+In this repository, we demonstrate the simplicity involved with classifying data using Python's `sci-kit learn` library.

 We train on the *Iris* dataset and classify using the following algorithms: